PRASHANTB2525/github_demo/README.md

 # github_demo
-This repository is a demo of how to create a github repository
+This repository is a demo of how to create a github repository in an easy manner